vijay-volety/Deepfake-Detection-System/README.md

 *   **ResNeXt Integration:** Utilizes ResNeXt for feature extraction, capturing rich spatial hierarchies within the input data.
 *   **LSTM for Temporal Analysis:** Employs LSTM networks to model temporal dependencies in video sequences, crucial for detecting subtle inconsistencies indicative of deepfakes.
-*   **Next.js Frontend:** A modern web interface built with Next.js for easy interaction and visualization of detection results.
+*   **Next.js Frontend:** A modern web interface built with Next.js for easy interaction and visualization of detection results
-*   **[Add other features here, e.g., specific datasets used, performance metrics]**

 ## Technologies Used